luisdegouveia/artnow_project/readme.md

 - Homepage: This section will present the website concept.
 - Museums: In this part, the website will provide a list of museums.
 - Artwork of the day: In this section the website will provide the user with a new piece of art (working with the MET museum API).
+- Search for pieces of art: The user will be able to search for pieces of art according to the country or city they want, as long as the MET has a piece from that place.
 - FAQ: Questions and answers related to the ARTNOW platform.
 - Login: A sing in form for existin users, in this section there will also be a link for users to register.